eltonx17/adhere/.github/ISSUE_TEMPLATE/need-a-bug-fixed-.md

 ---
 name: Need a bug fixed?
-about: Create a report to help us improve
+about: Create a bug-report to help us improve

 ---